eloycoto/blog/content/blog/kamailio-monitoring.rst

 :date: 2015-07-24 16:00
 :language: en-GB
-:head: Kamailio monitoring with statsd, SipCapture or Packetbeat
+:head: Kamailio monitoring with statsd, SIPCapture or Packetbeat
 :index_title: Monitoring solutions for kamailio
-:metatitle: How kamailio can be monitored with SipCapture and other software
+:metatitle: How kamailio can be monitored with SIPCapture and other software
-:tags: kamailio, sip, sipCapture, Packetbeat, statsd
+:tags: kamailio, sip, SIPCapture, Packetbeat, statsd
 :metatags: kamaialio, graphite, influxdb, siphormer, beats
 :description: Kamaialio can be monitored with different tools, in this post we're going to explain why tool platform needs.
-:keywords: kamailio monitoring, kamailio statsd, SipCapture, Packetbeat
+:keywords: kamailio monitoring, kamailio statsd, SIPCapture, Packetbeat

-In the last `Kamailio World <{filename}./kamailio-world-2015.rst>`__ two of the hot topics were `PacketBeat <https://www.elastic.co/products/beats>`__ and `SIPCapture <http://sipcapture.org/>`__.
+In the last `Kamailio World <{filename}./kamailio-world-2015.rst>`__ two of the hot topics were `Packetbeat <https://www.elastic.co/products/beats>`__ and `SIPCapture <http://SIPCapture.org/>`__.
 Both projects announced good news meanwhile the conference, people got excited about it.

 SIPCapture released a new `version 5